 When you speak to one of our experienced Palo Alto sexual harassment lawyers at King & Siegel, you will speak to someone who has received the best training in the nation and top ratings from the legal community.
 Our attorneys were educated at top law schools and trained at the biggest and best firms.
 We are dedicated to using our skills and stellar reputation to protect the rights of workers across California.

 At King & Siegel, we make sure we give our clients the personalized attention they deserve.
 We focus on each client’s unique needs so we can recover the type of relief necessary for their circumstances.
 If you are looking for an attorney who cares about your story and can fiercely and successfully champion your rights, talk to us.
-You can contact us online or call us to schedule a free consultation.
+Whether you are experiencing sexual harassment, discrimination, retaliation, wage & hour issues, a toxic work environment, founder disputes, or any other unfair work practices, contact us online or call us to schedule a free consultation.
 And if you hire us, you do not pay unless we win.